robredomikel/msrproject/README.md

 	3.1.
 Regression Analysis performed in R.

-		- With the mentioned changes performed in the final dataset run the analysis with the multiRegression.R file.
+		- With the mentioned changes performed in the final dataset run the analysis with the regressionAnalysis.R file.
 It's highly recommended to create a new R project in the working directory and then run the script.